harshit2k4/AudioProjects/README.md

-# MP3 Player CLI
+# Audio Player CLI

-A simple command-line application written in C to decode and play MP3 audio files using the **libmad** decoder and the **ALSA** (Advanced Linux Sound Architecture) library for audio output.
+A simple command-line application written in C to decode and play audio files using the **libmad** decoder and the **ALSA** (Advanced Linux Sound Architecture) library for audio output.

 ## Requirements